DamianEdwards/vNextBowerGrunt/README.md

 To kick off the process, execute `kpm restore`.
 This will run `npm install` which will install the packages defined in packages.json.
 After this, the grunt task will execute the grunt file.
 The `grunt-bower-task` executes `bower install` which installs the bower packages into `bower_components` and copies those files into the `wwwroot` folder according to the settings in gruntfile.js and bower.json.

-The workflow for adding packages to either bower.json/packages.json/project.json is as follows:
+The workflow for changing dependencies to either bower.json/packages.json/project.json is as follows:

 - Add a line to the appropriate file
 - Run `kpm restore`

+## Running the sample

+Run `kpm restore`, then navigate to `src/vNextBowerGrunt` and run k web.
+Open `http://localhost:5000` in the browser.